Louise Fréchette

-Louise Fréchette (born July 16, 1946) is a Canadian diplomat and public servant who served for eight years as United Nations Deputy Secretary-General.
+Louise Fréchette (/fr/; born July 16, 1946) is a Canadian diplomat and public servant who served for nine years as United Nations Deputy Secretary-General (19972006).
 She also served a three-year term at the Centre for International Governance Innovation, an international relations and policy think-tank in Waterloo, Ontario, working on a major research project on nuclear energy and the world's security.

 Early life and education

 Born in Montreal, Fréchette graduated with a degree in history from the Université de Montréal in 1970 and from the College of Europe (Bruges) with a postgraduate Certificate of Advanced European Studies (equivalent to a master's degree) in 1978.

 Career

 Diplomatic career

 Fréchette began her career in 1971 when she joined Canada's Department of External Affairs.
 She was posted to the Canadian embassy in Athens before joining Canada's UN delegation in Geneva in 1978.

 In 1985, at the age of 39, Fréchette was named Canada's ambassador to Argentina.
 In 1989, she was sent on a secret mission to Cuba to lobby Fidel Castro to support the Gulf War.
 While unsuccessful, she impressed Ottawa with her efforts and was named Canada's ambassador to the United Nations in 1992.

 In 1995, Fréchette left the foreign service to become assistant deputy minister of finance in Ottawa.
 She was later promoted to deputy minister of national defense, the first woman to hold that position.